translationalneuromodeling/tapas/huge/README.md

-This toolbox implements variational Bayesian inversion for hierarchical unsupervised generative embedding (HUGE).
+﻿This toolbox implements variational Bayesian inversion for hierarchical unsupervised generative embedding (HUGE).
 To get started, read the tutorial
     open huge_tutorial.html
 or run the demo script: